Trendyol/kafka-konsumer/SECURITY.md

 ## Reporting a Vulnerability

-To securely report a vulnerability, please [open an advisory on GitHub]().
-This form is also accessible when [submitting a new issue]().
+To securely report a vulnerability, please [submit a new issue on GitHub](https://github.com/Trendyol/kafka-konsumer/issues/new).

 ## Vulnerability Process